ToniA/nordpool-teslamateapi/README.md

 Click on the blue button on the left side of the trigger node
    * If the car is not plugged in at home, in charge stopped state, the 'Calculate charge start based on Nordpool prices' node will show 'Not plugged in at home...' status
-   * If the car is ready to be scheduled, the node should first show 'Fetching Nordpool prices' status, and then the scheduled charge start time as status
+   * If the car is ready to be scheduled, the node should show the scheduled charge start time as status
    * Open the Tesla app, or check the charge schedule from the car.
 The car should be scheduled to charge at the time calculated by the automation